 Power generation is a very cost-competitive industry.
 With engine noise levels typically about 110 dB(A), it is a challenge to reduce noise

 Megasorber has taken on these challenges and successfully developed a range of soundproofing products and soundproofing systems to suit various requirements.

 (U.S. Patent No. 8167085, Canada Patent No. 2674986, Australia Patent No. 2009206197), it is possible to have a fireproof, tough, durable

 Megasorber FM is one of the most suitable soundproofing materials for genset enclosures:

 Line enclosure with Megasorber FM50 (or FM25 if space

 The sound absorption of Megasorber FM50 and FM25 are shown below.

 It is evident that the FM50 and FM25 have been engineered to maximize the sound absorption of the engine noise.
 The test results reveal that

 is designed to absorb the air-borne noise effectively.
 In addition, Megasorber D10 and D14 increase the sound transmission loss, providing

 unique system has brought the noise level down to a very low level, such as 65dB(A) at 1m and so on.
 Please contact us for a tailored design.

 The following applications highlight just a few ways Megasorber customises soundproofing solutions:

 Originally, glasswool and perforated metal had been used to line the enclosure.
 Over 24 months of operation, the genset became very noisy as the

 As a result, our client has subsequently increased their production output as well as gained significant labour cost savings during the installation

-Megasorber FM25BKA can also help you to achieve an increase in your factory output as well as cost savings in soundproofing installation.
+Megasorber FM25 can also help you to achieve an increase in your factory output as well as cost savings in soundproofing installation.

-If a lower noise level is required, then the thicker Megasorber FM50BKA is recommended.
+If a lower noise level is required, then the thicker Megasorber FM50 is recommended.

-The Australian Defence Force's gensets have a very high and stringent specifications: insulation material MUST survive up to 150°C for 6 months duration.
+The Australian Defence Force's gensets have very high and stringent specifications: insulation material MUST survive up to 150°C for 6 months duration.

 Australian Defence Force gensets with Megasorber acoustic materials

-Megasorber was asked to reduce a very low frequency tonal noise from an acoustic enclosure for blowers.
+Megasorber was asked to reduce a very low-frequency tonal noise from an acoustic enclosure for blowers.
 The enclosure was extremely bulky and heavy

 Using the Megasorber 4-Fold Approach® we helped our client develop a compact and light-weight

-The Megasorber soundproofing solution was a very simple 'peel and stick' installation.
+The Megasorber soundproofing solution is compact and highly effective.
 Significant cost savings were achieved by reducing the enclosure size

-Measured at 115dB(A), the engine generates high level of air-borne noise.
-Even with well designed engine isolation mounts, there is still a high
+Measured at 115dB(A), the engine generates a high level of air-borne noise.
+Even with well-designed engine isolation mounts, there is still a high

 The Megasorber compact soundproofing system can consist of:

-Compact system: (1) application of damper D14; (2) application of P100BKA; (3) typical finish
+Compact system: (1) application of damper D14; (2) application of P100; (3) typical finish